Pauliman/Sudoku_Solver/README.md

 The actual task was to find a way to write back to the GUI via the Event-Dispatch-Queue.
 The program does what it's supposed to do, but I paid little attention to the design aspect.
 So feel free to use it to solve your Sudokus.
 By the way I limited the amount of recursions to 100.000 to determine when it is impossible to find a solution.
+If you want to use the Sudoku.jar file on your system, you'll most likely have to update to JRE9.